-Upon completion of the Step I goodwill impairment test, the Company determined that the Energy and engine products reporting units required a Step II test to determine the amount, if any, of an impairment charge.
-All other reporting units passed the Step I test.

-Based on the results of the Step II goodwill impairment test, the Company recorded pre-tax goodwill impairment charges in the fourth quarter of 2015 of approximately \$70.9 million in its Energy reporting unit and approximately \$3.2 million in its engine products reporting unit.
-As of December 31, 2015, there is no goodwill remaining for the Company's Energy and engine products reporting units.
+Upon completion of the 2015 Step I test, the Company determined that the carrying value of the Energy and engine products reporting units exceeded its fair value.
+The Company then performed a Step II test to determine whether goodwill had been impaired and, if applicable, to calculate the amount of the impairment charge.
+Based on the results of the Step II goodwill impairment test, the Company recorded goodwill impairment charges of approximately \$70.9 million in its Energy reporting unit and approximately \$3.2 million in its engine products reporting unit.